 This is a fashionable and luxurious student accommodation in Coventry.
 A place for cross-cultural residing for students because you may find people from all races and religions living together.
 The studio rooms offered here are of high class.

 Location – Trinity Street/Burges House 1 Trinity Street Coventry CV1 1FJ

 Amenities – A gym, a games room, social events, a communal area.

 165 Corporation Street | Coventry uni accommodation

-It is a premium student housing option in the heart of Coventry.
+It is a premium Coventry student accommodation studio is in the heart of the city.
 Students get a wide variety of studio rooms to choose from where they get well designed deluxe rooms, deluxe plus or superior rooms.

 Location – 165 Corporation Street Coventry CV1 1GU.